Should You Cash Out Your 401(k) in a Money Pinch?

 Building a strategy around your retirement savings can help you avoid the temptation to cash out a 401(k) early.
 A plan can help you realize how much you should save to cover a retirement that may last 20 years or more.

-Not putting away more for retirement is many people's biggest regret.
+Not saving enough for retirement is often a significant level of worry for many people.
 Running the numbers to estimate how much you'll need can help ease the temptation to withdraw money from your 401(k) account early.

-Not sure how much you need?
-Add up your regular expenses to figure that out.
-To build up your emergency fund, start by looking at your budget to see what you can cut back on or eliminate.
+If you aren’t sure how much you’ll need, add up your regular expenses to figure that out.
+To build your emergency fund, start by reviewing your budget to identify areas where you can cut back or eliminate expenses.

-Many 401(k) plans allow employees to borrow from their account balances and then pay themselves back in the form of a loan.
-(Note that you can't borrow money from an IRA account.)
-Also consider that you'll have less money for retirement because you missed out on some growth while you paid back the loan.
+However, like cashing out, you'll have less money for retirement because you likely missed out on some growth while repaying the loan.
 In addition, if you terminate employment before you have paid back the outstanding loan, you may owe taxes and possibly penalties on the amount of the outstanding loan.

-If you can't borrow from a retirement account, you might have other options.
-For instance, you might qualify for a personal loan or a home equity loan.
-That way, you could keep money in a retirement account and let it grow over time without taxes or penalties.
+For instance, if you qualify for a personal loan or a home equity loan, you can keep money in your retirement account and let it grow over time without taxes or penalties.

 If you still need the cash and borrowing isn’t an option, you can also see if you qualify for any early 401(k) withdrawal exceptions that are not subject to the 10% penalty tax, if your plan allows for early withdrawals.

 When you leave a job, you don't have to be tempted to cash out your 401(k).
-You have a few options for managing the money.
+You have several options for managing your money, including leaving it where it is, rolling it into a new employer’s plan, or transferring it to an IRA.
+Let’s look at some details about each option.

-If you leave money in an old retirement plan, you cannot continue contributing.
-The account will be subject to rules set by your former employer, but this is likely preferable to a 401(k) cash out.
-When you leave the money where it is, you won’t be subject to taxes and early withdrawal penalties until you take a distribution.
+If you leave money in an old retirement plan, you cannot continue contributing to it.
+The account will be subject to rules set by your former employer, but this is likely preferable to a 401(k) cash-out.
+When you leave the money where it is, you won’t be subject to taxes and early withdrawal penalties, if under age 59½, until you take a distribution.

 Money from an old account would work alongside the new money you and your employer contribute.
-You might prefer to manage a single retirement account versus having multiple scattered accounts.
+You may prefer to manage a single retirement account over multiple scattered accounts.

 Perhaps your new employer's retirement account charges high fees, or it's a small company that doesn't offer retirement accounts.
 You might decide to transfer your old 401(k) into an IRA as a direct rollover.
 That way, you can continue contributing and consolidate it with other accounts.